instanseg/instanseg/README.md

 ## How to cite InstanSeg:

-If you use InstanSeg for nucleus segmentation if brightfield histology images, please cite:
+If you use InstanSeg for nucleus segmentation in brightfield histology images, please cite:

 > Goldsborough, T. et al. (2024) ‘InstanSeg: an embedding-based instance segmentation algorithm optimized for accurate, efficient and portable cell segmentation’. _arXiv_.
 Available at: https://doi.org/10.48550/arXiv.2408.15954.